 Through this Small Grants Scheme, Tanyptera Trust is supporting the compilation of data-rich information about aquatic and terrestrial invertebrates, their distribution and conservation status as well as the development of individual identification skills and voluntary recording groups and activities.

-Individuals, groups and organisations that are awarded grants will be required to provide a 1 page written report (max.
-750 words) and blog (max.
-250 words) on completion of the project or if the project continues for more than a year an annual report to the Tanyptera Regional Entomologist outlining how their project is progressing.
-Reports will be published on the Tanyptera Project website.
+Individuals, groups and organisations that are awarded grants will be required to provide a brief written report and / or blog on completion of the project or if the project continues for more than a year, an annual report to the Tanyptera Regional Entomologist outlining how their project is progressing.
+All reports will be published on the this website.
 The Tanyptera Trust and National Museums Liverpool (NML) should be acknowledged in all publicity associated with the project and in any publications resulting from it.

 Projects that have been successful in gaining the support of the Tanyptera Trust, are listed here.